galeanojav/FAONet/README.md

 [![Docs](https://img.shields.io/badge/docs-online-blue.svg)](https://TU_USUARIO.github.io/FAONet)

-FAONet is a Python package for analyzing bipartite trade networks using FAOSTAT data.

----

 **FAONet** is a Python package for building and analyzing **bipartite trade networks** using data from [FAOSTAT](https://www.fao.org/faostat/).
 It provides tools for: